Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.6.0/Get-started/installation.md

   </TabItem>
   <TabItem value="windows">

-From the user interface, use this [Stack OverFlow](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) instructions to set the PATH on Windows.
+Before you start, you need to set the PATH on Windows:

+1. Go to Control Panel -> System -> System settings -> Environment Variables.
+2. Scroll down in system variables until you find PATH.
+3. Click edit and change accordingly.
+4. Include a semicolon at the end of the previous as that is the delimiter, i.e., c:\path;c:\path2
+5. Launch a new console for the settings to take effect.

-Verify the installation by running `monaco`  from your terminal.
+Once your PATH is set, verify the installation by running `monaco` from your terminal.

 ```shell
 $ monaco